yeguanchen1997-design/Midpalatal-suture_scRNAseq/README.md

 visualization and a CellChat interaction plot — to verify correct installation and data loading.

-  1. Download palate.rds and cellchat.rds from GEO (accession: GSE325000)
+  1. Download palate.rds and cellchat.rds from GEO (accession: GSE[XXXXXX])
      and place them in ./data/rds/
   2. Open R and run the following: